riverbed/steelscript-appfwk-business-hours/README.rst

 The SteelScript Application Framework makes it easy to create a fully custom web application that mashes up data from multiple sources.
-This package provides addictinal functionality to support business-hour reporting within the App Framework.
+This package provides additional functionality to support business-hour reporting within the App Framework.

 For a complete guide to installation, see: